Keertana-N/Keertana-N/README.md

 ## Hello I am Keertana !
 - 🎓Undergraduate Computer Science student
-- 💡 Learning Python, Java, and building fun Arduino + UI projects
+- 💡 Learning Java, and building fun UI projects
 - 🔭 I’m deeply interested in Data Analysis and love exploring new tools, techniques, and ideas in tech.
 Constantly learning, one bug and byte at a time. 🕵️‍♀️💻

   ---